bunyaminergen/awesome-speech-dataset/README.md

    suitable for topic modelling, signal reconstruction and speech synthesis research.
 Entirely sourced from Creative-Commons licensed audiobooks, Audiocite.net fills the size gap between English and French resources and has already been used to boost the 14 k-hour LeBenchmark models, demonstrating its practical impact on French speech technology.
-[Audiocite.net: A Large Spoken Read Dataset in French][4]
+[Audiocite.net: A Large Spoken Read Dataset in French][5]

 ---

-5. AliMeeting
+5.
 6. ANAD
 7. Arabic Speech Corpus
 8. Att-HACK